battlecode/battlecode-server-2017/specs.md

 -   * Fix non-milk tiebreaker code so that tiebreaks are functional.
 -   * HQ and Noise towers no longer herd or farm milk (update engine to comply with specs).
 -   * Added more detailed unit descriptions in specs as well as fixing typographical errors.
+-   * Added an example for action delay in the specs.

 Appendices
 ------------